jmaen/pronit/README.md

 pronit [-h] [-m | -e] [-c]
 ```

-- Without any options, Pronit will ask for name, description, visibility and languages / environments to include in the `.gitignore`.
+- Without any options, Pronit will ask for name, description, visibility and languages/platforms to include in the `.gitignore`.
 - `-h, --help`:
 Display usage info.
 - `-m, --minimal`: